ausmartway/gcp-playground/hashicups-demo/README.md

 kubectl get svc -n vault
 ```

 Initialise Vault on the GUI and download a copy of the unseal key and root token for later use.
+Unseal vault.

 ### Setup k8s authmethod from the vault pod, so that all k8s pods can authentiate with vault using their k8s token